GavinCopley/gavin_2025/navigation/about.md

     // 1.
 Make a connection to the HTML container defined in the HTML div var container = document.getElementById("grid_container"); // This container connects to the HTML div

     // 2.
-Define a JavaScript object for our http source and our data rows for the Living in the World grid var http_source = "https://upload.wikimedia.org/wikipedia/commons/";
+Define a JavaScript object for our http source and our data rows for the place grid var http_source = "https://upload.wikimedia.org/wikipedia/commons/";
-    var living_in_the_world = [
+    var place = [
-        {"flag": "0/01/Flag_of_California.svg", "greeting": "", "description": "California"},
+        {"flag": "0/01/Flag_of_California.svg", "description": "California"},
+        {"flag": "1/19/Flag_of_San_Diego%2C_California.svg", "description": "San Diego"},
+        {"flag": "thumb/6/6e/Flag_of_Oklahoma.svg/640px-Flag_of_Oklahoma.svg.png", "description": "Oklahoma"},
+        {"flag": "thumb/b/bc/Flag_of_Guyana_%28fringed%29.svg/640px-Flag_of_Guyana_%28fringed%29.svg.png", "description": "Guyana"},
+        {"flag": "thumb/b/be/Flag_of_England.svg/640px-Flag_of_England.svg.png", "description": "England"}
     ];

     // 3a.
 Consider how to update style count for size of container
     // The grid-template-columns has been defined as dynamic with auto-fill and minmax

     // 3b.
-Build grid items inside of our container for each row of data for (const location of living_in_the_world) {
+Build grid items inside of our container for each row of data for (const location of place) {
         // Create a "div" with "class grid-item" for each row var gridItem = document.createElement("div");
         gridItem.className = "grid-item";  // This class name connects the gridItem to the CSS style elements